neurodatascience/neurodatascience.github.io/_projects/jerome-project.md

 1. Investigate to what extend dataset shifts degrade the prediction performance of machine learning models on the UKBiobank dataset.

-2.Eevaluate methods that can detect or correct dataset shifts.
+2. Evaluate methods that can detect or correct dataset shifts.
 In particular, we plan to leverage recent advances in the field of distributionally robust optimization.